It’s time to pick the lowest-hanging fruits of energy efficiency

 “Powering Energy Efficiency” by driving homeowner awareness

-Grundfos and Cebr (The Centre for Economics and Business Research) recently launched the ‘Powering Energy Efficiency’ report, which highlights some of the barriers preventing large-scale adoption of energy efficiency.
+Grundfos and Cebr (an independent London-based economics consultancy) recently produced the ‘Powering Energy Efficiency’ report, which highlights some of the barriers preventing large-scale adoption of energy efficiency.

-Read the report to learn more about homeowners’ hesitancy about upfront costs and the need for more awareness about the benefits of energy efficiency in homes.
+Read the report to learn more about homeowners’ hesitancy about upfront costs and the lack of knowledge about the benefits of energy efficiency in homes.

 How can we accelerate the upgrade of heating systems?